Remote education is forcing the U.S. to confront the digital divide

 A moment to make a change

 Despite the dismal state of broadband access, Americans have luckily been able to find stopgap fixes for the digital divide.
 And the emergency fixes put in place can last for some time.
-Chicago and Philadelphia, for instance, have pledged to pay Comcast Digital Essentials bills for four years.
+Chicago and Philadelphia, for instance, have pledged to pay Comcast Internet Essentials bills for four years.
 Wireless hotspots will last a while, too.
 “Those hotspots are not terribly expensive, and they do have a shelf life of two or three years,” says Windhausen.
 But can schools keep paying the subscription bills on those hotspots, when Congress shows no sign of agreeing on further relief funding for the ongoing COVID-19 crisis?
 SHLB estimates that keeping U.S. students connected, including providing devices such as laptops and tablets, will cost over $5.25 billion this school year.

 And that’s just for continuing temporary fixes, not for long term investment.
 A bill to permanently expand broadband to all Americans, sponsored by influential Democratic congressman Jim Clyburn, has a whopping $100 billion price tag (and no Republican cosponsors).
 It’s hard to imagine any legislation coming out of a government that’s so divided going into an election, and that may remain divided afterward.
 Meanwhile, many state and local governments are in dire financial shape due to the COVID-19 economic slowdown.